 The Willamette Valley is the largest AVA in Oregon, and it’s a fantastic alternative to busy Napa Valley and other famous California wine country regions.
 The landscape is dotted with small charming towns, forests, vineyards and farmland while providing a wide range of outdoor adventures and opportunities for food and wine enthusiasts.
-Stretching from the Columbia River near Portland to Salem and the Calapooya Mountains just outside of Eugene is particularly renowned for its Pinot Noir and produces two-thirds of the state’s wine.
+Stretching from the Columbia River near Portland to Salem, the Calapooya Mountains just outside of Eugene are particularly renowned for their Pinot Noir and produce two-thirds of the state’s wine.
 Take advantage of wine trails, enjoy scenic hikes and picnic spots.

 Asheville, North Carolina

 Asheville offers all sorts of fun activities that can be enjoyed while gazing out at the autumn color displayed across the Blue Ridge Mountains.
 Take a hike to discover stunning vistas, enjoy a scenic drive, or celebrate the season with hot apple cider at a pumpkin fest.
 Iconic Biltmore Estate hosts a variety of events like Live After Five in the Village on Friday and Saturday evenings in September and October, along with The Vine to Wine tour that will bring you to areas on the estate guests don’t normally get to see.